Ex-coach in Canadian Football League alleges harassment by Argonauts QB Kelly, wrongful dismissal

 The AP does not identify alleged victims of sexual harassment unless they grant permission to be named.

-Kelly played college football at Clemson and Mississippi.
-He is the nephew of Pro Football Hall of Fame quarterback Jim Kelly and was the final pick of the 2017 NFL Draft.
+Kelly, named the CFL's most outstanding player last season, played college football at Clemson and Mississippi.
+He is the nephew of Pro Football Hall of Fame quarterback Jim Kelly and was the final pick of the 2017 NFL draft.

 AP sports: https://apnews.com/hub/sports